Gilbert School: The Gilbert School today

 Today, The Gilbert School is a six-year comprehensive middle and secondary school offering a variety of challenging academic programs designed to meet the needs of all its students.
 The head of school/superintendent is Greg Shugrue.
 There is a faculty and support staff of 70 and a student body of approximately 540 students.

 Gilbert continues to maintain a tradition of strong interscholastic athletics, as well as student extracurricular activities including music, drama, yearbook and newspaper.
 The program is geared to provide students with the essential knowledge and skills to be successful in postsecondary study and/or entry into the world as productive citizens.

 Gilbert is fully accredited by the Connecticut State Department of Education and the New England Association of Schools and Colleges.

 The school has boarding facilities for international students.

 Athletics

-Gilbert supports a number of sports, but not as many as its main rival, Northwestern Regional High School.
-However, Gilbert has won a large number of Berkshire League Championships.
+Gilbert supports a number of sports, and has won a large number of Berkshire League Championships.

 The Gilbert mascot is the Yellowjacket, and its colors are royal blue and gold.
 It is a member of the Berkshire League.
 The school has the following sports: